Abdelkarim17B/Abdelkarim17B/README.md

 ## Hello there, This is Abdelkarim Bengherbia!

-- 🏫 I'm currently a computer systems engineering student at [the Higher School of Computer Science Algiers ESI ex.
+- 🏫 I'm currently a software engineering student at [the Higher School of Computer Science Algiers ESI ex.
 INI](https://www.esi.dz/).

 - 🙋‍♂️ I'm interested in Software engineering and Web3 in Particular!